Actions that are exclusive rights of the copyright owner

 However, the Federal Court has held that the operators of a website that enabled users to share music files had authorised the copying of the music because the operators had failed to take feasible steps to limit copying and had indirectly encouraged it (Cooper v Universal Music Australia Pty Ltd FCAFC 187).

-In contrast, an internet Formal delivery of legal documents to a person to tell them there are court proceedings against them which they must defend, or to make sure a witness in a case knows when they have to go to court to give evidence. provider (ISP) was held not to have authorised infringement of copyright by merely providing the internet access used by its customers for infringing file sharing activities (Roadshow Films Pty Ltd v iiNet Ltd HCA 16).
+In contrast, an internet service provider (ISP) was held not to have authorised infringement of copyright by merely providing the internet access used by its customers for infringing file sharing activities (Roadshow Films Pty Ltd v iiNet Ltd HCA 16).

 Sale, distribution or importation

-If an article (e.g. a DVD or book) was made in Australia, and you know, or ought to know, that making it infringed copyright (in other words, it is a pirate copy), you will infringe copyright if you sell it, (1) An agreement to pay for the temporary use of something, for example a car.
-Also called renting or leasing.
-(2) To employ someone to do work. it out, distribute it commercially, or A document or thing that is provided as evidence in a court case or referred to in a sworn statement.
-For example, a gun might be produced as an exhibit in a criminal case, and a bank statement might be produced in a civil case. it by way of trade (e.g. by displaying it at a book fair) (‘commercial distribution’) (ss 38, 103).
+If an article (e.g. a DVD or book) was made in Australia, and you know, or ought to know, that making it infringed copyright (in other words, it is a pirate copy), you will infringe copyright if you sell it, hire it out, distribute it commercially, or exhibit it by way of trade (e.g. by displaying it at a book fair) (‘commercial distribution’) (ss 38, 103 Copyright Act).

 If you know, or ought to know, that you could not make an article in Australia without infringing copyright, you will infringe copyright if you import it for the purpose of commercial distribution without the consent of the copyright owner.
-You will also infringe copyright if you distribute it commercially, even if someone else imported it (ss 37, 38, 102, 103).
-This applies even if the article was made overseas with the copyright owner’s permission (this is called ‘parallel importation’ or ‘grey marketing’) (see ‘Parallel importation’ in Chapter 7.7: Trade marks).
+You will also infringe copyright if you distribute it commercially, even if someone else imported it (ss 37, 38, 102, 103 Copyright Act).
+This applies even if the article was made overseas with the copyright owner’s permission (this is called ‘parallel importation’ or ‘grey marketing’) (see ‘Parallel importation’ in ‘Using trade marks overseas‘).
 Importing an article for private use (without the copyright owner’s permission) does not infringe copyright.

-There are important exceptions that allow the importation and sale of legitimate copies of sound recordings (CDs) (ss 44D, 112D), computer software (s 44E), and electronic copies of books (e.g. ebooks), periodicals and sheet music (ss 44F, 112DA) without the copyright owner’s consent.
+There are important exceptions that allow the importation and sale of legitimate copies of sound recordings (e.g. CDs) (ss 44D, 112D Copyright Act), computer software (s 44E), and electronic copies of books (e.g. ebooks), periodicals and sheet music (ss 44F, 112DA) without the copyright owner’s consent.

-The importation of legitimate hard copy books without the copyright owner’s consent is also permitted, subject to some limitations (ss 44A, 112A).
+The importation of legitimate hard copy books without the copyright owner’s consent is also permitted, subject to some limitations (ss 44A, 112A Copyright Act).

 Exclusive and non-exclusive copyright licences